atolab/zenoh-web/content/docs/getting-started/first-app.md

 ---
-title: "Your First zenoh app"
+title: "Your first zenoh app"
 weight : 1020
 menu:
   docs:
     parent: getting_started
 ---
 Getting started with zenoh is quite straightforward.
-Below we will show you how to create a simple telemetry application.
-Let's assume that we have some sensor, say a temperature sensor, and we want to store this temperature into a zenoh storage.
-Later on, we want to retrieve this temperature from the zenoh storage.
+This page shows you how to create a simple telemetry application.
+In this example, we have a temperature sensor, we want to store this temperature into zenoh storage and retrieve it from the zenoh storage.

-Before cranking some code, let's define some terminology.

-<b>zenoh</b> deals with <i>keys/values</i> where each key is a <i>path</i> and is associated to a <i>value</i>.
-A path looks like just a Unix file system path, such as ```/myhome/kitchen/temp```.
-The value can be defined with different
-encodings (string, JSON, raw bytes buffer...).
+<b>zenoh</b> deals with <i>keys/values</i> where each key is a <i>path</i> and is associated with a <i>value</i>.
+A path looks like a Unix file system path, such as ```/myhome/kitchen/temp```.
+The value can be defined with different encodings (string, JSON, raw bytes buffer...).

 To query the values stored by zenoh, we use <i>selectors</i>.
-As the name suggest, a <i>selector</i> can uses wildcards, such as <b>*</b> and <b>**</b> to represent a set of paths, such as, ```/myhome/*/temp```.
+A <i>selector</i> can use wildcards, such as <b>*</b> and <b>**</b> to represent a set of paths, for example, ```/myhome/*/temp```.

-Let's get started!

-## zenoh Programming in Python
+## zenoh programming in Python

 By default, a zenoh router starts without any storage.
-In order to store the temperature, we need to add one, starting `zenohd` with the `--mem-storage`option.
-The following command starts the router with a storage in zenoh memory that will store any key starting with `/myhome/`:
+In order to store the temperature, we need to add one, we must start `zenohd` with the `--mem-storage` option.
+The following command starts the router with a storage in zenoh memory that stores any key starting with `/myhome/`:

 ```bash
 zenohd --mem-storage='/myhome/**'
 ```

-Now let's write an application that will produce temperature measurements at each second:
+The following writes an application that produces temperature measurements at each second:

 ```python
 from zenoh import Zenoh